 Nadine Sierra in Conversation

-Join acclaimed soprano Nadine Sierra for a conversation about her remarkable career as a rising international star.
+Acclaimed soprano Nadine Sierra leads a conversation about her remarkable career as a rising international star.
 A winner of the Richard Tucker Award and the Beverly Sills Artist Award, Sierra has dazzled audiences at the world’s top houses and concert stages.
-She'll sit down with OPERA America President/CEO Marc A. Scorca amid her highly anticipated return to the Metropolitan Opera as Amina in La Sonnambula.
+She sat down with OPERA America President/CEO Marc A. Scorca amid her highly anticipated return to the Metropolitan Opera as Amina in La Sonnambula.

 Featuring: